redmica/redmica-logo/README.md

 ## Conditions of use

-This logo may be used for the following purposes.
+RedMica logos may be used for the following purposes.
 Any other use is subject to prior approval.

 * To promote RedMica, RedMica based products or services, or related communities
 * To mention RedMica in blog posts, news articles, or publications